videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-contingency-policies-automation/readme.md

 Try the following challenge:

-:heavy_check_mark: Edit this logic app to trigger alerts based on sequence number within policy display name.
+:heavy_check_mark: Edit this logic app to trigger staggered alerts based on sequence number within policy display name.
 This sequence represents the order in which you must activate the policies. <br />

 If you would like to request a logic app to do this, please send a request on Twitter @Vi_Deora.